scikit-rf/scikit-rf/doc/source/tutorials/media.rst

 	In [144]: cpw.characteristic_impedance[:3]

 As an example, plot the cpw's propagation constant vs frequency.
+The real and imaginary parts of `gamma` may be directly accessed through the attributes `beta` and `alpha`, where `beta` represents the propagating component and `alpha` represents the loss.

 .. ipython::

-	In [144]: plot(cpw.frequency.f_scaled, cpw.propagation_constant.imag);
+	In [144]: cpw.frequency.plot(cpw.beta);

 	In [144]: xlabel('Frequency [GHz]');